Quick Read

 Do Indian students have to pay the S$5,000 security deposit for a Singapore Student Pass?

-Indian nationals are required by ICA to furnish a security deposit of Rs.3,66,500 (S$5,000) in the form of a banker's guarantee or a cashier's order before the Student Pass is issued.
-This applies to citizens of India, Bangladesh, Myanmar, and China.
+Not automatically.
+Where a security deposit is required by ICA, it will be stated in your In-Principle Approval (IPA) letter, and for citizens of India, Bangladesh, Myanmar, and China the amount is Rs.3,73,450 (S$5,000), in the form of a banker's guarantee or a cashier's order.
 The deposit is fully refundable when you cancel your pass after completing your studies, provided you have followed all Student Pass conditions.
-Your IPA letter will confirm the deposit requirement in your specific case.
+Check your IPA letter to confirm whether this applies to you.

 -